vortexmakes/MQTT-Reactive/README.md

 of MQTT-Reactive is to provide a portable and non-blocking MQTT client written in C in order to be used in reactive embedded systems.

+Many embedded systems are reactive, i.e. they react to internal or external events.
+Once these reactions are completed, the software goes back to wait for the next event.
+That is why event-driven systems are alternatively called reactive systems.
+The event-driven programming or simply reactive programming is one of the most suitable programming paradigms to achieve a flexible, predictable and maintainable software for reactive systems.
+In this paradigm the flow of the program is determined by events.
+Frequently, the reactive software’s structure is composed of several concurrent units, as known as active objects, which wait and process different kinds of events.
+Each active object owns a thread of control and an event queue through which it processes its incoming events.
+In reactive systems, the active objects have typically state-based behavior defined in a statechart.

+In order to explore how to use the MQTT-Reactive library in a reactive system with multiple and  concurrent tasks and using both a state machine and the event-driven paradigm, we use an IoT device as an example.

+The idea of using MQTT protocol was born while an IoT device was being developed for a railway company.
+This device was a clear reactive system that was able to:
+- detect and store changes of several digital inputs
+- acquire, filter and store several analog signals
+- send stored information to a remote server periodically
+- send and receive information through MQTT protocol over GSM network

+MQTT was chosen because it is a lightweight publisher-subscriber-based messaging protocol that is commonly used in IoT and networking applications where high-latency and low data-rate links are expected such as the GSM networks.

+The MQTT capability for the mentioned IoT device was accomplished by using a modified version of LiamBindle’s MQTT-C. Since the software of that device had been designed as a reactive software, MQTT-C had to be modified to communicate it with the rest of the system by exchanging asynchronous events.
+These events were used for receiving and sending traffic over the network as well as for connecting and publishing sensitive information to a server.
+The resulting software library was called MQTT-Reactive.

 MQTT-Reactive was used through a state machine as shown in Figure 1, which models the basic behavior of a MQTT-Reactive client.
-This state machine was executed from an active object called `MqttMgr` (MQTT Manager), which provided strict encapsulation of the MQTT-Reactive code and it was the only entity allowed to call any MQTT-Reactive function or access MQTT-Reactive data.
+It was an active object called `MqttMgr` (MQTT Manager), which provided strict encapsulation of the MQTT-Reactive code and it was the only entity allowed to call any MQTT-Reactive function or access MQTT-Reactive data.
 The state machine actions in Figure 1 demonstrate how the MQTT-Reactive library could be used from a state machine.
 Even though the C language was used as the action language in Figure 1, any computer or formal language can be used.